59 Electrically-Powered Aircraft

 As previously discussed, the net battery weight, W_B, on an electric aircraft (which includes cabling and other electronic components to regulate and protect the batteries) is a significant fraction of the gross aircraft takeoff weight, W_{\rm \scriptsize GTOW}.
 Based on current technology, the value of W_B /W_{\rm\scriptsize GTOW} is typically 0.4 to 0.5 for an electrically-powered aircraft.
 For the same energy storage as aircraft using an ICE, for which the fuel fraction is 0.3 or less, it is not difficult to understand why an electric aircraft will have a limited payload and flight range.

-Representative payload-range chart for an electrically-powered aircraft versus a conventional aircraft.
-The high weight of the needed batteries significantly limits payload and range.
+Representative payload-range chart for an electrically powered versus a conventional aircraft.
+The high weight of the batteries significantly limits payload and range.

 The payload-range situation changes markedly for an electrically powered aircraft.
 Not only is the maximum payload considerably lower, all other things being equal, because of the high weight of batteries, but the achievable flight range is also relatively short.
 Reducing the payload reduces the energy requirements, so the range is extended somewhat.
 However, because of the low payload weight fraction, the gains in the range are still relatively small.

-But in the end, the weight and size of all components are critical factors for any aircraft because they directly impact its overall efficiency, range, and payload capacity.
-In the case of an electrically-powered aircraft, the lighter and more compact the batteries will allow the aircraft to carry more payload and/or have greater flight range.
+However, in the end, the weight and size of all components are critical factors for any aircraft because they directly impact its overall efficiency, range, and payload capacity.
+In the case of an electrically powered aircraft, the lighter and more compact the batteries will allow the aircraft to carry more payload and/or have greater flight range.
 The other arguments based here on environmental factors are always worth deeper consideration.

 An electrically-powered experimental airplane has a takeoff weight, W_{\rm TOW} = 3,500 kg.
 It has an electric motor with a maximum power output of 300 kW.
 The onboard battery pack’s weight fraction, \phi_{\rm bat}, is 0.30 with a gravimetric energy density of ED_g = 200 Wh/kg.
 The onboard instrumentation shows that the electric motor is running at a constant power output, P_{\rm req}, of 250 kW when it flies during a cruise segment of the flight at an airspeed of 150 kts.
 Estimate this electric airplane’s flight time and distance, assuming that 50% of the battery energy is available for this flight segment.
 Assume 85% efficiency in the electrical system.